skydoves/Cloudy/README.md

 </p><br>

 <p align="center">
-☁️ Kotlin Multiplatform blur effect library for Compose, with GPU-accelerated rendering and CPU fallback for older devices.
+Kotlin Multiplatform blur and liquid glass effect library for Compose, with GPU-accelerated rendering and CPU fallback for older devices.
 See <a href="https://skydoves.github.io/Cloudy/">documentation</a> for more details.
 </p><br>

 > <p align="center">The `blur` modifier supports only Android 12 and higher, and `RenderScript` APIs are deprecated starting in Android 12.